Schlaich Bergermann Partner: Cable net facades

 For a facade of nearly seamless transparency, parallel cable assemblies span horizontally and vertically in between the sides of the building volumes as well as in between the roof girders and floor of the Kempinski Hotel at the Munich airport.
 The cable net facade is comparable to a tennis racket.
 Depending on the degree of pre-tensioning and arrangement of the cable assemblies, a multitude of variations of this structural principle are possible and have been realized: the roof over the Roman Baths in Badenweiler, Germany; CYTS Peking; Main Train Station in Berlin, Germany; Foreign Relations Office in Berlin, Germany; and the Time Warner Center at Columbus Circle in New York City.

 Cable net roofs

 The cable net roof is the transformation of the primarily single-plane loading of the spoked wheel to vertical load transfer.
 It combines the characteristics of cable and membrane structures: in between closed, self-anchored tension and compression rings exists a wide-meshed primary load-bearing structure of cables with a secondary membrane structure tensioned in between.
-One of the first modern cable net roofs is the Mercedes-Benz Arena in Stuttgart.
+One of the first modern cable net roofs is the MHPArena in Stuttgart.
 Further examples of this principle are some of the many soccer stadiums worldwide (such as in Berlin, Frankfurt am Main, Cologne, Warsaw, Kapstadt, Durban, Port Elizabeth, and Johannesburg).